stevearc/flywheel/README.rst

 =====
 Syncing fields that are part of a composite field is ONLY safe if you use atomic.
 Otherwise your data could become corrupted
-corrollary: if you use incr on a field that is part of an atomic field, it will FORCE the sync to be atomic
+corrollary: if you use incr on a field that is part of an atomic field, it will FORCE the sync to be atomic Syncing when only primary keys are set will do nothing